bambusoft/ntvl/README.md

 The main ntvl design features are:

 - An ntvl is an encrypted layer two private network based on a P2P protocol.
-- Encryption is performed on edge nodes using open protocols with user-defined encryption keys: you control your security without delegating it to companies as it happens with Skype or Hamachi.
+- Encryption is performed on nodes using open protocols with user-defined encryption keys: you control your security without delegating it to companies as it happens with Skype or Hamachi.
 - Each ntvl user can simultaneously belong to multiple networks (a.k.a. communities).
 - Ability to cross NAT and firewalls in the reverse traffic direction (i.e. from outside to inside) so that ntvl nodes are reachable